DFE-Digital/sap-sector/load_testing/README.md

   Google Analytics/Clarity, so load-test traffic doesn't pollute production analytics.

-**This must never be set on a shared review/test/production deployment** - `LoadTest` disables real DfE Sign-in authentication entirely.
+**This must never be the normal state of a shared review/test/production deployment** - `LoadTest` disables real DfE Sign-in authentication entirely.
 It's only safe because it's a distinct, explicit environment name that has to be deliberately opted into; nothing sets it by default.
+(The production-tier results were produced by deploying it to `test` temporarily and deliberately, then reverting - see 008-load-tests.md.)

 ### Known-good test data